-Joey Forman worked in a variety of genres and built up a diverse and reputable career.
-Forman started his Hollywood career by acting in comedies like "The Atomic Kid" (1954) starring Mickey Rooney, "The Twinkle in God's Eye" (1955) with Mickey Rooney and Coleen Gray and "Andy Hardy Comes Home" (1958).
-He also appeared in "The Big Operator" (1959) with Mickey Rooney and Steve Cochran and "The Errand Boy" (1961) with Jerry Lewis.
-He worked in television in his early acting career, including a part on "Hey Mulligan" (1953-55).
-His film career continued throughout the sixties and the seventies in productions like "The Wheeler Dealers" (1963), the Ewa Aulin comedy adaptation "Candy" (1968) and "The Boatniks" (1970) with Robert Morse.
-He held additional roles in television including a part on "M*A*S*H" (1972-1983).
-Additionally, he appeared in a number of television specials, including "Barney and Me" (1972-73) and "A Lucille Ball Special Starring Lucille Ball and Dean Martin" (1974-75).
-Forman last acted in the comedy "The Nude Bomb" (1980) with Don Adams.
+Joey Forman was an actor who had a successful Hollywood career.
+In the early stages of his Hollywood career, Forman acted in comedies like "The Atomic Kid" (1954), "Andy Hardy Comes Home" (1958) and "The Errand Boy" (1961) with Jerry Lewis and Brian Donlevy.
+Forman worked in television around the start of his acting career with a role on "Hey Mulligan" (NBC, 1953-55).
+He continued to act in productions like "The Wheeler Dealers" (1963) with James Garner, the Ewa Aulin comedy adaptation "Candy" (1968) and "The Boatniks" (1970) with Robert Morse.
+He held additional roles in television including a part on "M*A*S*H" (CBS, 1972-1983).
+He also was featured in the TV movies "Stone" (ABC, 1978-79) and "Moviola: The Scarlett O'Hara War" (NBC, 1979-1980).
+Forman more recently acted in the comedy "The Nude Bomb" (1980) with Don Adams.